London › Elizabeth Line Hotels

 - TRIBE London Canary Wharf: Best value.
 Around an 8-minute walk with smart, efficient rooms and a good lobby atmosphere.

-Whitechapel is one of my top picks for travelers who want East London character and better hotel value without feeling cut off from Central London.
-It is well placed for Brick Lane, Spitalfields, and Shoreditch, and the Elizabeth Line gets you to Tottenham Court Road in about 9 minutes.
+Whitechapel is one of the better-value Elizabeth Line bases for travelers who want East London character without being cut off from the center.
+It is well placed for Brick Lane, Spitalfields, Shoreditch, and the City, and the Elizabeth Line gets you to Tottenham Court Road quickly.

-- Walking Time: Most recommended hotels are within about a 5 to 7-minute walk of the station.
+- Walking time: Most recommended hotels are within about 5 to 8 minutes of the station.

 Recommended Hotels